Lesson video

 And again, if you've got something different to me, that's absolutely fine as long as you've explained the reasons why you've chosen your three.

-So let's summarise today's lesson now.
+So let's summarize today's lesson now.

 So Matilda was the daughter of Henry I, the youngest son of William the Conqueror.

-At the age of eight she was betrothed to the Holy Roman Emperor, Henry V, and sent to live in Germany.
+At the age of eight, she was betrothed to the Holy Roman Emperor, Henry V, and sent to live in Germany.

 As Empress of the Holy Roman Empire, she wielded considerable power and was a good ruler.